 Hi.
-I’m Jason Heppler.
-I’m the digital engagement librarian at the University of Nebraska at Omaha, where I lead initiatives in digital humanities, data management, and data visualization.
+I'm Jason Heppler.
+I'm the digital engagement librarian and assistant professor of history at the University of Nebraska at Omaha, where I lead initiatives in digital humanities, data services, and data visualization.

 Before joining the University of Nebraska at Omaha, I was an Academic Technology Specialist with the Center for Interdisciplinary Digital Research at Stanford University Libraries and a member of the research staff at the Center for Spatial and Textual Analysis at Stanford University.
 Prior to Stanford, I was a project manager on the William F. Cody Archive at the University of Nebraska-Lincoln’s Center for Digital Research in the Humanities.
 I remain a research affiliate with the Spatial History Project and Humanities + Design at Stanford University.

 To keep updated on my work, follow my research, follow me on Twitter or Github, connect with me at LinkedIn, or subscribe to RSS or JSON.
 Feel free to email me at

 firstname.lastname@example.org.
 If it’s a sensitive email, you can grab my public key for that address.